 Returns a number of the maximally precise representation expressed by the given string.
 It is an error if radix is not 2, 8, 10, or 16.

-If supplied, radix is a default radix that will be overridden if an explicit radix prefix is present in string (e.g. "#o177").
+If supplied, radix is a default radix that will be overridden if an explicit radix prefix is present in string (e.g. "#0177").
 If radix is not supplied, then the default radix is 10.
-If string is not a syntactically valid notation for a number, then string->number returns #f.
+If string is not a syntactically valid notation for a number, or would result in a number that the implementation cannot represent, then string->number returns #f.
+An error is never signaled due to the content of string.